 Incredibly, in the Parliamentary Committee of Inquiry at the end of 2014, Ricardo Salgado told deputies a story with details, which today are known to be false.

-In July 2014, the management of BES at the time, led by Vítor Bento, discovered comfort letters, signed by Ricardo Salgado and José Manuel Espírito Santo, which guaranteed the reimbursement by BES of the investment made by Venezuelan entities (Petróleos de Venezuela) in debt of Espírito Santo Group companies (GES).
+In July 2014, the management of BES at the time, led by Vítor Bento, discovered letters of comfort, signed by Ricardo Salgado and José Manuel Espírito Santo, which guaranteed the reimbursement by BES of the investment made by Venezuelan entities (Petróleos de Venezuela) in debt of the companies of the Espírito Santo Group (GES).
 Banco de Portugal was informed of the existence of these letters on the same day (night) on which the bank's executive committee met them, on July 15, 2014.

 What did Ricardo Salgado say about a contest that is now known to be forged?

-“In addition to this, ESAF, a BES entity, had competed for the management of the PDVSA International Investment Fund and won that tender, awarded on 5 May, with a volume of assets under management of 3,5 billion euros. euros, in the context of an international tender in which prestigious banks participated globally, such as UBS, HSBC, Mitsubishi and BSI.
+“In addition to this fact, ESAF, an entity of BES, had competed for the management of the PDVSA International Investment Fund and won this tender, awarded on 5 May, with a volume of assets under management of 3,5 billion euros. euros, in the context of an international tender in which prestigious banks participated globally, such as UBS, HSBC, Mitsubishi and BSI.
 The allocation of the management of this Fund was accompanied by the decision to invest 20% in equity in Rioforte, in the amount of up to 700 million euros ”, refers the quote from the former president of BES that appears in the report of the commission of inquiry.

 All of this was focused, according to the prosecution.